cyrus303/OpenCV/README.md

 # OpenCV

-Recognizing digits with OpenCV and Python
+Recognizing imagesg with OpenCV and Python